karmats/angular-prismic/CONTRIBUTING.md

 ## Want a Doc Fix?
 If you want to help improve the docs, it's a good idea to let others know what you're working on to minimize duplication of effort.
-Before starting, check out the issue queue for [Milestone:Docs Only](https://github.com/angular/angular.js/issues?milestone=24&state=open).
+Before starting, check out the issue queue for [Milestone:Documentation](https://github.com/kennethlynne/angular-prismic/issues?milestone=1&state=open).
 Comment on an issue to let others know what you're working on, or create a new issue if your work doesn't fit within the scope of any of the existing doc fix projects.